-Income equalisation currently applies to all the Funds.
+Income equalisation currently applies to the Bond Funds.

-Part of the price on purchase of a Share reflects the relevant share of accrued income received or to be received by the Fund.
+In relation to any Fund to which income equalisation applies, part of the price on purchase of a Share reflects the relevant share of accrued income received or to be received by the Fund.
 This capital sum is returned to a Shareholder (or where accumulation Shares are held, it will be accumulated) with the first allocation of income in respect of a Share issued during an accounting period.
 The amount representing the income equalisation in the Share's price is a return of capital, and is not itself taxable in the hands of Shareholders but must be deducted by them from the price of the Shares for the purpose of calculating any liability to capital gains tax.